solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 To make this more clear, observe what this account's data looks like onchain when `flags` has four items in the vector vs eight items.
-If you were to call `solana account ACCOUNT_KEY` you’d get a data dump like the following:
+If you were to call `solana account ACCOUNT_KEY` you'd get a data dump like the following:

 ```rust
 0000:   74 e4 28 4e    d9 ec 31 0a  -> Account Discriminator (8)